-I am a fan of the Yogi brand teas, especially this awesome Mother To Be tea.
+I am a fan of the Yogi brand teas, especially this awesome Woman’s tea.
 The herbs in this tea are specially chosen to support your whole body, especially the uterus and digestive system.
 Ingredients: Raspberry Leaf, Peppermint Leaf, Nettle Leaf, Spearmint Leaf, Dandelion Root, Fennel Seed, Cardamom Seed.
 If you want to make your own pregnancy tea, check out my pregnancy tea recipe here.

 Larabars are perfect for the first trimester.
 Want to know why?
 Rule #1 for pregnancy is to NEVER let yourself get hungry!
 Nausea is sure to follow, especially in the first trimester.
 Hunger in the third trimester leads to getting “hangry”.
 Don’t get hungry but #feedallthepregnantladies with Larabars.

 These chewable papaya enzymes are a perfect remedy for the dreadful heartburn that comes with pregnancy.
 Throw out those Tums and try this natural alternative from a papaya.